kool-dev/kool/docs/4-Commands/kool-preset.md

 ## kool preset

+Install Kool's tailored configuration files in the current directory

+### Synopsis

-Initialize the specified kool [preset] in the current working directory.
-If no [preset] argument is provided, you'll be prompted to pick an existing option.
+Initialize the specified project PRESET in the current working directory.
+If no PRESET argument is provided, you'll be interactively prompted to pick one of the available options.

 ```
-kool preset [preset] [flags]
+kool preset [PRESET] [flags]
 ```

 ### Options